pearu/f2py/doc/developers_guide.rst

     add-op = "-"
     add-operand = "1"

-As expected, this would fail to match, due to the level2 expression ("a - 1.0e") being invalid.
+As expected, this would fail to match, due to the level-2 expression ("a - 1.0e") being invalid.
 However, once R706 failed to match it would not be called again as fparser2 follows the rule hierarchy mentioned earlier.
 Therefore fparser2 would fail to match this string.

-To solve the problem for thie specific case fparser2 includes additional code when implementing R706.
+To solve the problem for this specific case fparser2 includes additional code when implementing R706.
 There is an optional `is_add` argument in `BinaryOpBase` which is set to `True` in the `Level_2_Expr` class.
 This argument causes the `rsplit` method in the